 It was introduced by Roger Hall during the Bicentennial Conference at Western Reserve Historical Society in Cleveland, Ohio in Ocober of 1974, and then sung again the next month when the Sabbathday Lake Shakers were in Shaker Heights for a teacher's workshop.

 The complete hymn was published in a performing edition prepared by Roger Hall and published in Love is Little: A Sampling of Shaker Spirituals

-After the Civil War, the number of single line melodies declined somewhat and harmonized hymns (SATB) increased throughout the remainder of the 19th century.
+After the Civil War, the number of single line melodies declined and harmonized songs, hymns and anthems increased throughout the remainder of the 19th century.

-Here are a few titles in the 1893 Shaker hymnal (courtesy of Elizabeth Baker) which have been recorded - see this link:
+Here are a few songs and hymns in the 1893 Shaker hymnal by Shaker sisters, all of them have been recorded:

 "Give Good Gifts" - Sister Martha J. Anderson

-"If Our Home Is So Beautiful" - E. Sutton
+"If Our Home Is So Beautiful" - Sister Elizaette Sutton

 "In My Father's House" - Sister Eliza Rayson

 "In Wisdom's Lovely Pleasant Ways" - Eldress Anna White

-"Look Up To Through The Clouds" - Eldress Mary Ann Gillespie
+"Look Up Through The Clouds" - Eldress Mary Ann Gillespie